 When do I need to take some action?

 Modules which did not run in 2018-19

-If your module did not run this year, but you wish to have a 2017-18 Blackboard course copied forward, please submit a Course Copy Request selecting ‘Single’ as both the Source and Destination course type.
+If your module did not run this year, but you wish to have the 2017-18 Blackboard course copied forward, please submit a Course Copy Request selecting ‘Single’ as both the Source and Destination course type.

 Changes for 2019